What are Google Analytics Sessions?

 Average session duration is a metric that measures the average length of sessions on a website.
 GA begins counting a session from the moment the user lands on the site and continues counting until the session ends.

-GA4 has removed bounce rate as a metric from the interface and replaced it with Engaged Sessions.
+GA4 has removed bounce rate as a metric from the interface and replaced it with Engagement rate metrics.
 Engaged Sessions offer a deeper insight into how visitors interact with the content, giving a more nuanced understanding of their behaviors.

 The number of sessions that lasted longer than 10 seconds had a conversion event or had 2 or more page or screen views.